Online Master's in Nurse Education - MSN Degree Nurse Educator

 A number of universities offer online master’s programs in nurse education, generally comprising 30 to 40 credit-hours, which can be completed in two years.
 The curriculum focuses on the role of nurse educators, how to develop nursing curricula, the engagement of students in the classroom, and advanced nursing practice.
 At the end of the program, students can pursue roles such as clinical nurse educator or adjunct professor in universities, colleges, and hospital-based nursing schools, among other opportunities.

-The following guide covers seven online master’s programs in nurse education, and two faculty members teaching them.
+The following guide covers online master’s programs in nurse education and the perspective of an accomplished nurse educator.

 Featured Nurse Educator Programs | ||